5ubhankar/OpenLANE-Workshop/README.md

 ---
 ## Day-4 Pre-layout timing analysis and importance of good clock tree

+#### Creating the lef file for the inverter ####

 Tracks file is used during the routing stage.
-These control the routes, that specification is given by tarcks.
+These control the routes, that specification is given by tacks file.
 ![4.1](https://github.com/5ubhankar/OpenLANE-Workshop/blob/main/Screenshots/4.1%20tracks%20file.png)

 Run grid command in the magic console to draw grid on the laout as per requirement.
+The ports must stay on the interconnect of the grids.
+The width and height of the std cell must be odd multiples of nunber of grids.
 ![4.2](https://github.com/5ubhankar/OpenLANE-Workshop/blob/main/Screenshots/4.2%20magic%20grid%20cmd.png)

 Needed to define ports to the layout before converting to lef.